Akash20x/My_Jupyter_Notebooks/Material/Feature Selection.md

 When we give noisy, non-informative features to our model, it will affect the performance of the model.

-🦄Poor quality input will produce poor quality output🦄
+Poor quality input will produce poor quality output.

 A large no. of features make the model complex, bulky, & harder to implement in production